OZCAP/terraform-provider-terminal-coffee/README.md

 ```

 This will build binaries for all supported platforms, create SHA256 checksums, sign the checksums with your GPG key, and publish everything to GitHub releases.

+> **Note:** Release files (binaries, checksums, etc.) are NOT committed to the repository.
+They are only uploaded as assets to the GitHub release.